Farah404/Raiddon-bnet-data/README.md

 PORT='8080'
-API_BATTLENET_KEY='your client app id' API_BATTLENET_SECRET='your client app secret' MONGO_DB_URI="The link that allows you to connect to your Mongo Atlas free cluster" ACCESS_TOKEN = "The access token retrieved using Raiddon-bnet-data"
+API_BATTLENET_KEY='your client app id' API_BATTLENET_SECRET='your client app secret' MONGO_DB_URI='The link that allows you to connect to your Mongo Atlas free cluster' ACCESS_TOKEN = 'The access token retrieved using Raiddon-bnet-data'
 ```

 # Run